TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/2-configure-the-backends-inputforms.rst

       '0' => ['showitem' => 'hidden,status,name,address;;1;;description,contacts,offers,administrator'],
    ],

-Even though the behavior and the appearance of the table fields is configured in the section `columns` they must be explicitly listed in here so that they show up in the input form.
-This spares the trouble you would have when commenting out or moving away code that is already configured and a corresponding field should just be hidden or the overall order of the Input Form's table fields should be changed.
+Even though the behavior and the appearance of the table fields are configured in the section `columns`, it is required to list them explicitly here so that they show up in the input form.
+This prevents trouble when commenting out or moving code that is already configured and a corresponding field should just be hidden or the overall order of the Input Form's table fields should be changed.

 The behaviour and the appearance of a field may be altered through several additional parameters - as well as with the field `address`.
 The notion convention of those additional params may seem a bit unfamiliar since they are appended behind the fieldname and separated through a semi-colon.
-On first position there is the fieldname; on the second an alternative naming fieldname;
+At the first position there is the fieldname; at the second an alternative name of the fieldname;
 at third place follows the number of the palette (refer to the next book section); the fourth position holds extensive options which are separated through colons and the last place contains information about the appearance (e.g. color and structure).
 The information at the fourth place allow the use of the *Rich Text Editor*.
-For a full list of the options refer to the already mentioned TYPO3-Online documentation for the TYPO3-Core API.
+For a full list of the options refer to the already mentioned TYPO3-Online documentation for the :ref:`TYPO3-Core API <t3coreapi>`.

 `palettes`
 Palettes are used to collect occasionally used fields and show them up on demand.
-The Backend user therefore has to choose the Extended View in the Backend's List module.
+The Backend user has to choose the Extended View in the Backend's List module to view these.
 Palettes are connected to a durable visible field.
 An example from the table `tx_sjroffers_domain_model_organization` is:

 .. code-block:: php